North American community members: How to become an elected member of NAASC:

 Eligible: Faculty (any rank or type) at North American research & academic institutions that conduct research and training using Arabidopsis (at least in part)

-Compensation for Faculty Members: NAASC funding for ICAR travel support depends on our fundraising success; we seek to provide $1,000 USD/year per NAASC member to participate in non-domestic ICARs and seek to provide more funding for NAASC-organized ICARs (free registration & contribution to travel expenses).
-NAASC-organized ICAR years: 1 & 4; Years 2, 3, & 5 are not organized by NAASC.
+Compensation for Faculty Members: NAASC funding for ICAR travel support depends on our fundraising success; we seek to provide up to $1,000 USD/year per NAASC member to participate in non-domestic ICARs and seek to provide more funding for NAASC-organized ICARs (free registration & contribution to travel expenses).
+Next expected NAASC-organized ICAR: ICAR 2027

 NAASC is a non-profit without specific dedicated funding streams.
-We are in the process of establishing a paid membership to help sustainability.
+We have one year of paid membership to help sustainability.
 Otherwise our potential for revenue comes from (1) submitting grant proposals to fund specific activities and (2) if we have fundraising success that exceeds costs for ICARs that we organize (every 3 years)

 Benefits of being a NAASC faculty member